sbabic/swupdate/doc/source/overview.rst

 Instead of using the bootloader, an application can take into charge to upgrade the system.
 The application can use all services provided by the OS.
-The proposed solution is then a stand-alone software, that follow customer rules and performs checks to determine if a software is installable, and then install the software on the desired storage.
+The proposed solution is a stand-alone software, that follow customer rules and performs checks to determine if a software is installable, and then install the software on the desired storage.